Phillies' 6-run ninth tops Cardinals in 6-3 wild-card win - WHIZ News

 Just like that night in Philadelphia, pitching dominated most of Friday’s series opener.

-Quintana, who arrived in a deadline trade from Pittsburgh, was masterful for the Cardinals, allowing only a single to Matt Vierling and a double to Bohm while pitching into the sixth.
+Quintana, who arrived in a deadline trade from Pittsburgh, was terrific, allowing only a single to Matt Vierling and a double to Bohm while pitching into the sixth.
 His day was done after fanning Schwarber for the second time on his 75th pitch, handing the game over to a relief corps that had been downright dominant this season.

 Zack Wheeler was the equal of Quintana, allowing a leadoff single to Lars Nootbaar and nothing else until Tommy Edman’s leadoff single in the sixth.
 Edman was left stranded on third when Paul Goldschmidt grounded out.